Lucca-cherries/Lucca-cherries/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Computer Vision, Reinforcement Learning, and Robotics.
+- 🔭 I’m currently working on Computer Vision, Reinforcement Learning, and Robotics, with a focus on video understanding and robotic manipulation.🤖
 - 🏸 Do you play some sports?
 - 📚 I love reading.
 - 🤝Let's become friends!